microsoftgraph/msgraph-sdk-python/README.md

 ## 3. Make requests against the service

 After you have a **GraphServiceClient** that is authenticated, you can begin making calls against the service.
 The requests against the service look like our [REST API](https://docs.microsoft.com/graph/api/overview?view=graph-rest-1.0).

+> **Note**: This SDK offers an asynchronous API by default.
+Async is a concurrency model that is far more efficient than multi-threading, and can provide significant performance benefits and enable the use of long-lived network connections such as WebSockets.
+We support popular python async envronments such as `asyncio`, `anyio` or `trio`.

 The following is a complete example that shows how to fetch a user from Microsoft Graph.